 However, the most recent Samsung TVs have the annoying drawback that the Wi-Fi does not turn off when you connect an Ethernet cable and set the TV to Hardwired Connection rather than Wireless on the Network option under Settings.
 The Wi-Fi signal continues to emit from the TV even when it is turned off (which is only standby mode for the electronic components within the TV).

 Fortunately, the signal strength of the Wi-Fi transmitter does diminish in intensity with distance across a standard living room but if children play on the floor in front of the TV or you are electrically-sensitive, you can either plug the TV into a power strip and flip that off when you don’t watch TV (which kills the Wi-Fi transmitter) or you can look for an older model Internet-ready flat screen TV through Ebay and purchase a radio frequency detector to verify that the Wi-Fi has been turned off when you connect an Ethernet cable and select the hardwired network on the TV’s on-screen prompts.
-Another option is to disable the Wi-Fi transmitter inside the TV, if you are handy with a screwdriver, as discussed in the next item.

 I have measured the RF signal at normal viewing distances across the room, and it was below 100 microWatts/meter squared.
 That is tolerable for most people, but EHS people need the Wi-Fi to be off completely.
 That Wi-Fi signal continues to emit into the room even when the TV is turned off (which is really, standby mode).
 You should plug the TV into a surge protector and then flip that off when you don’t watch the TV, so you don’t have any RF EMFs in the room when the TV is on standby mode.